marcg1968/njs-webcrawler/README.txt

-INSTALLATION
+Simple (Linux) commandline tool to crawl a website and check validity of all links

+INSTALL

+Clone the repo to a location and run

+    yarn install

-Install from current directory using the following command
+Do a global install from current directory using the following command

     yarn global add file:$PWD

-UNINSTALLATION
+UNINSTALL

     yarn global remove njs-webcrawler

-RUNNING
+USAGE

     webcrawler START_URL